 Day 6: Trek from Phalut to Rammam (2350 m) via Molley

 Day 7: Drive from Rammam to Darjeeling or Bagdogra

 Pick up from airport to Base village, and drop to Darjeeling / Bagdogra, in Tata Sumo or similar vehicle.

-All meals starting from evening tea on Day 1 to lunch on Day 7.
+All meals starting from evening tea on Day 1 to breakfast on Day 7.